ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### Bootstrapping hybrid applications

-To bootstrap a hybrid application, you must bootstrap each of the Angular Classicand AngularJS parts of the application.
+To bootstrap a hybrid application, you must bootstrap each of the Angular Classic and AngularJS parts of the application.
-You must bootstrap the Angular Classicbits first and then ask the `UpgradeModule` to bootstrap the AngularJS bits next.
+You must bootstrap the Angular Classic bits first and then ask the `UpgradeModule` to bootstrap the AngularJS bits next.

 In an AngularJS application you have a root AngularJS module, which will also be used to bootstrap the AngularJS application.